 What are Minerals?

-Minerals are certain essential elements that the human body needs to function properly.
-Though mostly minerals are found in the soil, some of them could be found in the food we eat.
+Minerals are the inorganic substances and the essential elements that the human body requires to function properly.
+Though mostly minerals are found in the soil, some of them are also found in different sources of food we eat.

 Types of Minerals